President Donald Trump has begun the first week of his term by signing a series of executive orders, including one that freezes federal hiring.

 The exception details remain to be settled, but in the meantime, we are witnessing:

-- A great deal of doubt and uncertainty regarding the new administration’s stance on outsourcing government work to contractors.
+- A great deal of doubt and uncertainty regarding the new administration’s stance on managed services government work to contractors.

 - Potentially devastating impacts to federal employee morale, which could lead to high rates of turnover and result in a loss of expertise and institutional memory.
 According to a pre-inauguration poll conducted by the Government Business Council/GovExec.com, less than two-thirds of the federal workforce is firmly committed to staying on the job.